3 Amazing Reasons To Visit The Neon Boneyard Museum Vegas

 The Riviera | The Neon Boneyard Museum | Las Vegas | What should I do in Las Vegas? | Travel tips for Las Vegas Nevada | Travel Blog | Elle Blonde Luxury Lifestyle Destination Blog

-How to get to The Neon Museum
+How to get to The Neon Boneyard

 Located just a stone’s throw from Fremont Street (approx 1.5 miles).
 The Neon Boneyard houses an array of retired Vegas signs.
 If you’re not wanting to walk you can take the bus, which is advisable (however be prepared for the influx of homeless people who appear to ride the bus daily).
 We took the Deuce up to Fremont getting off at the Bonnerville Terminal.
 Cross the road and then change to terminal 15 where you’ll get Bus 113 which drops you across the road from the Neon Boneyard.